MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Install-Module.md

 ### -AllowClobber

-Allows you to install a different version of a module that already exists on your computer.
+Allows you install module that contains commands those have the same names as commands that already exists.

 ```yaml
 Type: SwitchParameter